Calender April 17, 2023

 News

-We began preparing for the New Year's celebration in early March.
-We considered many different things before deciding to go on a trek.
-Once more, we couldn't decide among various trekking options like Kapuche Glacier Lake, Mardi Himal, and Ghorepani-Poonhill.
-We ultimately finalized Khumai Danda, which we had not previously heard about.
+We began preparing for the New Year's celebration in early March, considering many different options before deciding on a trek.
+After much deliberation among trekking routes like Kapuche Glacier Lake, Mardi Himal, and Ghorepani-Poonhill, we ultimately chose Khumai Danda, a location previously unfamiliar to us.

-Our 12-year-old children completed this walk with ease and adapted to the surroundings.
-Kudos to them.
+Our 12-year-old children completed the trek with ease, adapting well to the surroundings.
+Kudos to them!

 Share on: